wyssard/sudoku2/docs/content/custom_solver.md

 ## The `generate_solver` Function

-The assembly of a solver happens by means of the [`generate_solver`][sudolu.solvertools.generate_solver] function which can be imported directly form the `sudoku` parent package:
+The assembly of a solver happens by means of the [`generate_solver`][sudoku.solvertools.generate_solver] function which can be imported directly form the `sudoku` parent package:

 ```py linenums="1"
 from sudoku import generate_solver